 But, unfortunately, Madrid is also badly afflicted by some of the more unsavoury maladies affecting nearly every big city on the planet, especially the Latin cities I’ve been to.
 To an unusual degree, thieves, hustlers, drug dealers, and scammers abound.
 Watch your valuables and trust no one, especially after dark.

-In many of the major cities of Latin America, you almost expect to encounter issues, and it looks like a possibility in just about every neighbourhood, but downtown Madrid, on the surface, seems like it should be exempt from such things.
-Or at least like it would suffer them to a much lesser degree.
+In many of the major cities of Latin America, you almost expect to encounter issues, and it seems fairly possible in just about every neighbourhood, but downtown Madrid, on the surface, seems like it should be exempt from such things.
+Or you’d think it would at least suffer them to a much lesser degree.
 I felt less of a need to be on guard in the Laureles area of Medellin, Colombia than I did in Madrid.

 My wife was pick-pocketed inside of a convenience store by an obvious family member of whoever owned the place.
 If it hadn’t been for a Tanzanian gentleman who was present at the time and happened to be very familiar with the city, my wife’s thousand-dollar phone would’ve remained in a drawer beside the cash register until after closing time, I’m sure.
 As it was, when the Tanzanian man called my wife’s number and the phone’s unique ringtone began, there was no denying anything, and the woman behind the counter resentfully had to hand the device back.